 51.7% of pupils attained A* grades from their WJEC Welsh Board assessments as a result of their incredible efforts.

 Among the best performing subjects were Biology, Chemistry, Physics, Mathematics, Business, Geography, Engineering, Additional Mathematics and History.

 Pupils managed to attain at 51.9 per cent pass rate at A*-A, which was the highest in the school’s history since the introduction of the A* grade at the time and represented an increase of 30.5 per cent year on year, with 75.9% achieving A*-B grades.

 Those awarded A*-C grades now stand at 90.5 per cent, which is another record and a significant rise of 30.1% from the previous year’s results.

 Rydal Penrhos’ pass rate (A*-E) rose to 100 per cent for the sixth time since 2000.
 And the mean number of subjects passed per candidate was 3.1.

 The number of A* grades awarded was 49.2 per cent, which is a significant rise of 33.2% from the previous year.

-A total of 66.7 per cent of grades were A*-A – a rise of 30.6% – and this is testament to how each member of Year 11 applied themselves to their studies.
+A total of 66.7 per cent of pupils managed to achieve A*-A grades – a rise of 30.6% – and this is testament to how each member of Year 11 applied themselves to their studies.